SalomePlatform/hexablock/doc/gui_association.rst

 Show associations
 =================

-To show all associations of a given type (only vertex, edge and hexahedron can be associated), right click on the tree of the type in the data tree and click on the menu "Show associations".
+To show all associations of a given type (only vertex, edge and quad can be associated), right click on the tree of the type in the data tree and click on the menu "Show associations".

 The contextual menu shown when you right-click looks like this: